 Barry Simon is a graphic designer, Art Director, musician and box-making enthusiast.

 He began his career at "National Lampoon" magazine, following the release of the classic comedy, "Animal House".
-He was also employed as Design Director for CNET’s "Computer Shopper", a magazine covering the tech industry.
+He was art director of "Games" magazine, "Computer Shopper", a magazine covering the tech industry; "Smoke" magazine and "Relix", a magazine covering live music.

 He has won awards from The Society of Publication Designers, The Society of Illustrators, Folio Magazine and Graphics USA.
 He recently won a Boli Award for his work with Canon U.S.A.